Honor Flight

 Dear Louie,

 After checking in, registration was painless; entertainment by singing groups in the concourse helped pass the time until the flight took off.
-It was impressive to see alert men in their eighties and nineties, all aware of the opportunity of this late-life event.
-There was no sleeping, confusion, or inattention; all were alert, oriented, and aware.
-For that moment, all were young again and somewhat anxious and troubled to find the “hurry up and wait” still the order of the day, seventy-some years after the fact.
+It was impressive to see alert men in their eighties and nineties, all aware of the opportunity this late-life event offered.
+There was no sleeping, confusion, or inattention; for that moment, all were young again, and somewhat anxious and troubled to find the “hurry up and wait” still the order of the day, seventy-some years after the fact.

-Finally, the flight took off for Washington, D.C.
-Two planes, each with 100 veterans and 100 guardians, flew to Washington in one hour and thirty minutes; many recalled railroad trips in the forties across the country, which were measured in days, sometimes weeks.
+Finally, the flight took off for D.C.
+Two planes, each with 100 veterans and 100 guardians, flew to Washington in one hour and 30 minutes, where many recalled railroad trips across the country in the forties, measured in days, sometimes weeks.

-Introductions were made, and conversations began, revealing years of events, lives so varied, and memories again stimulated by mutual recall remarks.
-All became aware that heroes were among us, but most were of a common trend, just guys who were caught up in the events of the forties, just lived out their lives fashioned by the “luck of the draw.”
+Introductions were made, and conversations began, revealing years of events, lives so varied, and memories again stirred by mutual recall.
+All became aware that heroes were among us, but most were of a common type: just guys caught up in the events of the forties, living out their lives fashioned by the “luck of the draw.”

-Again noted was the fact that Heroes were “not made” but just happened, again by the “luck of the draw.”
-Mature judgment of the “old veterans” concluded that competition for stories could not compete with awareness of our present longevity, which is a God-given benefit.
+Again noted was the fact that “heroes were not made” but just happened, again by the “luck of the draw.”
+Mature judgment among the “old veterans” concluded that competition for stories could not compete with awareness of our present longevity, a God-given benefit.
 For all of us, this flight was a benefit organized by remarkable people.
 The day was designed as a Rewards Program for a group, all of whom were humbled by the experience.

-We arrived at Dallas International on time; we were disembarked onto a people mover and transported to the receiving area.
-There, amazingly, we were met with at least one thousand men, women, and children.
-They lined the halls greeted us with smiles and extended handshakes, always thanking each Veteran for “your service.”
-The greeting repetition was initially embarrassing until one realized the greeting was truly sincere.
+We arrived at Dallas International, disembarked onto a people mover, and were transported to the receiving area.
+There, amazingly, we were met by at least 1,000 men, women, and children.
+They lined the halls, greeted us with smiles and handshakes, and thanked each veteran “for your service.”
+The greeting repetition was initially embarrassing until one realized it was truly sincere.

-From there, we entered the buses, and our trip began.
+From there, we boarded the buses, and our trip began.
 The weather was chilly, the day overcast.
-All initial activities were on the Mall of Washington.
+All initial activities were in the Mall of Washington.
 All were confined to the Mall between the Washington Monument and the Lincoln Memorial; the initial memorial was the Memorial of the 2nd World War, our connection to the past.
 It is the newest and is recognized as the Jewel of the Mall.
-This memorial was long in making but finally was completed and is a fitting memorial to the 15 million servicemen and women of the era.
+This memorial was long in the making but was finally completed and is a fitting memorial to the 15 million servicemen and women of the era.

-We spent some time walking about, looking and appreciating our private thoughts.
+We spent some time walking about, looking, and appreciating our private thoughts.
 Group pictures were taken, and quiet private conversations with the Guardians revealed many unspoken thoughts of the past.
-The Memorial will serve generations into the future and hopefully will be instrumental in future war prevention activities.
+The Memorial will serve future generations and be instrumental in future war-prevention activities.

 Following the World War II Memorial, we spent minutes to hours at the Korean Memorial, the hallowed memorial to the “police action” of the early fifties.
 This memorial was spiritually spooky-- the setting is on a downslope, about two acres, of low hedges, green in nature; and interspersed are gray, slate gray figures of soldiers walking through the bushes, with rifle, bazooka arms, each soldier is clothed in a slate gray pancho from head to ankles, each is attentive and sad, is observant, cautious and fearful.